Configure Auth0 for Dynamic Client Registration

 -

 After your application is created, you will see the Client ID and Client Secret.
-Store these values, they will only be shown once.
+Store the Client Secret, it will only be shown once.

 -